“Something more” could be Copyblogger’s unofficial content editing motto.

 Context plays a huge role when determining what is, or is not, excessive text that lacks value.

 The trick is recognizing when information goes beyond the scope of a post.

 Some of that unicorn vomit, such as a funny or heartwarming story, might fit perfectly in another article or content series.

-I begin writing all of my articles in plain text files, and I keep a section at the bottom of each one for all the unicorn vomit I cut out.
+I begin writing all of my articles in plain text files or Google docs, and I keep a section at the bottom of each one for all of the unicorn vomit I cut out.

 You often need to elaborate on a point to express yourself clearly, but one thing that makes editors salivate is spotting two sentences that repeat the exact same information.